lostdecade/manor/_posts/2010-05-31-why-geoff-failed-and-the-road-to-redemption.md

 post_author: Geoff Blair
 post_gravatar: 76dbcc74021b8039f14c7b583978b56d
 ---
-# Why Geoff Failed and the Road to Redemption

 I blame my father for my obsession with making video games.
 It was he that introduced me to the wonderful world of BASIC on his Commodore 64.
 Dad was a gamer at heart and, just like me, has a passion for tinkering with computers.
 The very first reason I had for learning to code was to make a game.

 ![Shapes](http://farm5.static.flickr.com/4051/4657126554_8313d46af9.jpg "Shapes")